epfl-ada/ada-2024-project-databrewers/README.md

 ---

-## Task 3: Comparative Analysis of Beer Preferences Across States
+## Task 3: Comparative analysis of beer preferences across states
 To uncover regional trends and cultural influences, we analyzed geographic variations in beer preferences by following these steps:

 - **Regional trends in ratings:**